zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 #### Reason for Rejection

 This would allow for some customization but may not provide enough flexibility in some cases.
 Some clusters for security reasons will only authorize the deploy user to access specific namespaces which may not line up with what was originally in the package.
-It also does not allow namespaces to be easily present elsewhere such as in `actions`.
+It also does not allow namespaces to be easily templated elsewhere such as in `actions`.

 ### Option 5 (Package Namespace Style)